Gaysorn Amarin: Operations

-Amarin Plaza opened in 1985, with the Sogo department store as its anchor—the Japanese chain's first international branch.
+The shopping centre opened as Amarin Plaza in 1985, with the Sogo department store as its anchor—the Japanese chain's first international branch.
 This prompted Mahboonkrong Center—another competitor which opened the same year—to also introduce the Tokyu Department Store.
 Amarin Plaza also featured the first McDonald's branch in Thailand, which was allocated a 460 m2 prime spot at the front of the building.

 Sogo became the household name by which people referred to the building.
 However, it faced heavy losses in its first few years as the number of newly opening departments stores brought intense competition.
 Sogo would continue to operate, opening a second location at the Grand Hyatt Erawan hotel (a sister property which replaced the original Erawan in 1991), but closed down soon after Sogo in Japan scaled down its international operations in 2000.

 In 2007, The Erawan Group sold Amarin Plaza to the Srivikorn-owned Gaysorn Group (which operated what was then Gaysorn Plaza on the opposite side of the road), as the impending end of the property's thirty-year lease limited renovation prospects.
-The mall has undergone several major renovations, and was incorporated as part of the rebranded Gaysorn Village retail complex in 2017.
+The mall was incorporated as part of the rebranded Gaysorn Village retail complex in 2017, and underwent major renovations from 2022 to 2024, after which it is set to reopen as Gaysorn Amarin.